gorioli/WebpackReactBootstrapES6/README.md

 ## Detailed Commands Explanation:
 ### Dependencies installation
         npm install
-This will install libraries defined in package.json into the node_modules folder
+This will install libraries defined in package.json into the node_modules folder.
+For instructions of how to install npm for Win or Mac, see: https://github.com/gorioli/TestWebpack (steps 1-3).

 ### Webpack
 WebPack combines multiple js files into one - bundle.js.